-Postal items: Name of Boarder Courier items: Name of Boarder Name of House Name of House
+Postal items: Name of Boarder Courier items: Name of Boarder

+Name of House

+St Paul's Collegiate Courier items: Name of Boarder

+Name of House

 St Paul's Collegiate

-Private Bag 3069

-HAMILTON 3240

-St Paul's Collegiate

-77 Hukanui Road
+Private Bag 3069 77 Hukanui Road HAMILTON 3240 HAMILTON 3210

-HAMILTON 3210

 Incoming mail and notices about parcels available for collection are delivered to Houses, Monday to Friday.
 Parcels and courier deliveries are held at the School Office, where outgoing mail can also be posted.